hinrek/Azurator/configs/README.md

-Configuration file templates or default configs.
+# Configuration file templates or default configs.

-Put your confd or consul-template template files here.
+* Make a copy of template.yml -> config.yml
+* Fill in the required information